Updated March 2026 · Verified against Government of Saskatchewan guidelines

 Varies

-Saskatchewan Commercial Innovation Incentive (SCII) provides up to Varies (reduced CIT rate to 6%) A 'Patent Box' tax incentive that reduces the provincial corporate income tax rate to 6% for 10-15 years on income derived from commercialized intellectual property, including patents, trade secrets, and copyrights.
-Applications are accepted Continuous intake — sunset June 30, 2027.
+Saskatchewan Commercial Innovation Incentive (SCII) offers funding that varies by project.
+A 'Patent Box' tax incentive that reduces the provincial corporate income tax rate to 6% for 10-15 years on income derived from commercialized intellectual property, including patents, trade secrets, and copyrights.
+Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Government of Saskatchewan program guidelines)

 Eligibility & Details